LinuxForHealth/FHIR/fhir-bucket/README.md

 ### Internals

-The purpose of fhir-bucket is to exercise the ingestion capability of the IBM FHIR Server (or any FHIR Server, for that matter).
+The purpose of fhir-bucket is to exercise the ingestion capability of the LinuxForHealth FHIR Server (or any FHIR Server, for that matter).
 It scans IBM Cloud Object Store using the S3 connector and registers each matching entry in a tracking database.

 This tracking database is used to allocate these discovered entries (resource bundles) to loaders with free capacity.
 Several loader instances (JVMs) can be run in parallel and will coordinate their work using the common tracking database.